 Is a Costco Membership Worth the Annual Fee?

-If there’s one question almost every current (and would-be) Costco member has asked, it’s probably this one.
-In order to enjoy the wholesale warehouse’s many offerings, you need to purchase an annual membership.
-Currently, Costco offers two membership options: the basic Gold Star Value, which amounts to $60 per year, and the Executive Membership, which will run you $120 per year.
+To enjoy the many offerings, you need to purchase an annual membership.
+Currently, Costco offers two membership options: the Gold Star Value, which amounts to $60 per year, and the Executive Membership, which will run you $120 per year.

-Both membership levels come with two membership cards, which can be used to shop at both Costco’s brick-and-mortar locations and online at Costco.com.
+Both membership levels come with two membership cards, which you can use to shop at brick-and-mortar locations and online at Costco.com.
 Additionally, each comes with a 100% satisfaction guarantee, which means unimpressed members can cancel at any time and receive a refund.
-So, what’s the major difference between the two levels?
-The Executive Membership comes with a 2% back reward (up to $1000) on eligible Costco and Costco Travel purchases.
-Additionally, Executive Members are eligible for other discounts throughout the year.

-So, is either membership worthwhile?
-In the end, it depends on how Costco savvy you intend to be throughout the course of your membership.
-For example, if you shop at Costco on a frequent basis, you’ll be able to take full advantage of those discounts and other offerings.
-Buying household items in bulk — laundry detergent, garbage bags, toilet paper and more — can be a great way to not only stock up, but save on trips to the supermarket.
-For $60, that convenience, and the lower per item cost, might make a membership well worth it.
+So, is the Costco membership cost worthwhile?
+In the end, it depends on how Costco savvy you intend to be throughout your membership.
+For example, if you shop at Costco frequently, you will be able to take full advantage of those discounts and other offerings.
+Buying household items in bulk — laundry detergent, garbage bags, toilet paper, and more — can be a great way to stock up and save on trips to the supermarket.

 How to Make the Most of Your Costco Membership

 The trick here?
-Make sure you actually use everything you buy.
-After all, what’s the point of saving money on a 10-pack of ground beef if you can only eat five packs before the rest go bad?
-That’s why it’s important to make sure that:
+Make sure you use everything you buy.
+After all, what is the point of saving money on a 10-pack of ground beef if you can only eat five packs before the rest go bad?

-- You don’t over buy on food that could expire.
+- Do not over buy food that could expire.

-- You don’t buy anything you don’t have room for — that includes freezer space!
+- Ensure you have room for what you buy — including freezer space!

-The one saving grace here is Costco’s generous return policy.
-If you end up with a bad case of shopper’s remorse, you should definitely take advantage of it.
+The one saving grace here is a generous return policy.
+If you end up with a bad case of shopper’s remorse, you should definitely take advantage of easy returns.

-Not a huge bulk shopper?
-Some of us just use our Costco memberships once a month — or when those household supplies run low.
-But that doesn’t mean we’re wasting our money on a membership.
-In fact, Costco also offers:
+Not a bulk shopper?
+Some of us only use our Costco memberships once a month — or when those household supplies run low.
+But that does not mean we waste our money on a membership.

 - Savings on vacation and travel packages